centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/create-geo-views.md

 - Business Activity belonging to Business View(s)
 - One or multiple Hostgroup(s)

-Prerequisites: Define lat/long coordinate in the resources configuration form for host, hostgroups or business activity.
+Prerequisites: Define lat/long coordinates in the resources configuration form for hosts, hostgroups or business activities.

 Example with a host: